PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Perhaps someone will," ventured the stranger, somewhat cryptically."
 "What business brings you to our fair city."

 "Hmm, city," said the man, with shake of his head, "Ashtantis, that's a city.
 Squalipoor, Yorn, those are cities.
-This is a fish drying village with delusions of grandure."
+This is a fish drying village with delusions of grandeur."

-"More like delusions of glory," said Boltac as he raised a glass, not sure he liked the other man's tone.
+"More like delusions of glory," said Boltac as he raised his ale, not sure he liked the other man's tone.
 "You have travelled then, a trader?"
 Asked Boltac, sniffing around for a profit.

 "More of a wandering scholar," said the man.